oxwazz/Plugin-QGIS-SPT/README.md

 .. image:: images/Parameter.png

 **Data Satellite**
- Data Satellite is data with values ​​obtained from the metadata used for calculate LST , see :ref:`Table Metadata Landsat 8 title`.
+ Data Satellite is data with values obtained from the metadata used for calculate LST.

 **Output Temp.**
  Output temperature is to determine the external value of the resulting temperature